fury-gl/fury/docs/source/fury-pybullet.rst

   p.changeDynamics(ball, -1, lateralFriction=0.3, restitution=0.5)

-*Note: The second parameter is linkIndex which is for bodies having multiple links or joints.
-Passing -1 means applying changes to the base object.*
+.. note:: The second parameter is ``linkIndex`` which is for bodies having multiple links or joints.
+Passing -1 means applying changes to the base object.

 .. _add_to_scene: